-Every year, we hire 8-12 English speaking teachers as full-time staff at the School of Hope.
+Every year, we recruit 6-10 English-speaking teachers at the School of Hope.
 Our teachers work alongside our Guatemalan staff to ensure we are offering the highest quality education.
-Teachers are responsible for building curriculum and teaching a wide range of material: English language and grammar, Bible, Art and Art Theory, Music and Music Theory, P.E., Service Learning, Computer, etc. (all taught in English) Teachers must commit to a full 10 month school year and are expected to teach Monday - Friday from 7am - 1pm for elementary school and 2pm-6pm for middle school.
+Teachers are responsible for building curriculum and teaching a wide range of material: English language and grammar, Bible, Art, Music, P.E., and service learning- and all are taught in English.
+Teachers must commit to a full 10-month school year and are expected to teach Monday-Friday from 7am to 1pm.

-All of our teachers live in intentional community and share a house located near both the school and orphanage.
+Our School of Hope teachers live in intentional community and share a house located near the school.
 Teachers work together, eat together, worship together, and become like family during their time with us.
 The community is modeled after the early church as described in Acts 2:42 and is one of the things that makes this program so special and impactful for everyone involved.

 Duration: 10 months

-Applicant requirements: must be college graduate (degrees in education and psychology preferred)
+Applicant requirements: must be college graduate (degrees in education and/or psychology preferred)

 - What passions and skills make you a good fit to teach English in Central America with underprivileged children?
 Please include past teaching or relevant experience to the position.